 2.2 Theoretical Review

-Stakeholder Theory by Edward Freeman
+Stakeholder Theory

 Stakeholder theory, proposed by R. Edward Freeman in his 1984 book Strategic Management: A Stakeholder Approach, addresses business ethics and organizational management.
 It emphasizes that companies should consider the interests of all their stakeholders, not just shareholders when making decisions.
 This involves managing relationships with various groups, understanding their needs, and balancing sometimes competing interests.
 Stakeholder theory argues that organizations have a moral and ethical obligation to treat all stakeholders fairly and justly, aiming for long-term sustainable value rather than short-term profits.